davidkml/vc-made-simple/README.md

 # Vms, Version Control Made Simple

-Vms is a version control system designed for simplicity.
-Inspired by the popular version control system Git, Vms was designed with the goal of maintaining many of the design philosophies, structures, and features that make Git a powerful version control system while also providing an interface that abstracts some of the more complex elements and options that might intimidate or overwhelm new users.
+Vms is a version control system designed for simplicity, inspired by the popular version control system Git.

 Some of the features Vms has adopted from Git include: